-Therefore, the monitoring of volcanoes is imperative for harmonious and safe co-habitation as it can allow scientists to predict future volcanic activity.
+It is imperative that these volcanoes are supervised for harmonious and safe co-habitation, and it is also important to allow scientists to predict future volcanic activity.

-Some of the most densely populated areas of earth are in close proximity to volcanos, such as the region of Quito in Ecuador, where over 3 million people live in close vicinity to several volcanos despite the high risk of eruption.
+Some of the most densely populated areas of earth are in close proximity to volcanos, such as the region of Quito in Ecuador, where over 3 million people live near volcanoes, or in close vicinity to several volcanoes, despite the high risk of eruption.

 Why, indeed, might you ask do people live near volcanoes?